status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/testnet-history-network.md

   lookup for this node id.
   This is done to validate that every node can successfully lookup a specific node in the DHT.

-### Data propagation test

-How the content gets shared around and tested:

-  1. First one node (the bootstrap node) will get triggered by a JSON-RPC call to load a data file that contains `n` amount of blocks ( `[header, [txs, uncles], receipts]`), and to propagate these over the network.
-  This is done by doing offer request to `x` (= 8) neighbours to that content its id.
-This is practically the neighborhood gossip at work, but then initiated on the read of each block in the provided data file.
-  2. Next, the nodes that accepted and received the content will do the same neighborhood gossip mechanism with the received content.
-And so on, until no node accepts any offers any more and the gossip dies out.
-This should propagate the content to (all) the neighbours of that content.
-TODO: This depends on the radii set and the amount of nodes in the network.
-More starter nodes are required to propagate with nodes at lower radii.
-  3. The test binary will then read the same data file and, for each block hash, an `eth_getBlockByHash` JSON-RPC request is done to each node.
-A node will either load the block header or body from its own database or do a content lookup and retrieve them from the network, this depends on its own node id and radius.
-  Following checks are currently done on the response:
-     * Check if the block header and body content was found.
-     * The hash in returned data of eth_getBlockByHash matches the requested one.
-     * In case the block has transactions, check the block hash in the transaction object.